Bulk Bag Handling Equipment

 As a result, the conveyor lift is prevented from failing in instances where there is air loss.
 There is a separate air cylinder to provide sufficient air in order to maintain the braking system.
 This is very beneficial, especially if the air in the plant has been lost.

 This is the heart of any vacuum conveyor.
 Its main function is to provide suction, which is what moves the material from the source to the center where it is collected.
-There are two types of pumps used.
+There are two types of pumps used: motor or compressed air driven.
+Vacuum conveying systems use compressed air driven pumps and are maintenance free.
+Additionally, no heat is emitted during operation, and the pumps are easy to control and quick to react.

 The pump only runs when suction is actively occurring, so at other times it will be saving energy.
 Powder transfer systems, which are more complex, utilize motor-driven pumps that can be kept in a separate area in the same plant if necessary.
 They are highly efficient and produce a lot of power.
 This usually happens if there is an advanced transfer system required.